Description

 - 3 tablespoons rice vinegar

-- 1 teaspoon salt
+- 1/2 teaspoon salt

 For the dressing -

-- 1 tablespoon sesame oil
+- 1 tablespoon toasted sesame oil

 - 2 tablespoons rice vinegar

-- 1 tablespoon lime juice
+- 1 tablespoon fresh lime juice (or bottled if that's all you have)

-- 1 garlic clove
+- 1 garlic clove, crushed

 For the poke bowl toppings -

-- 2 carrots, sliced into long, thin batons
+- 2 carrots, sliced into thin matchsticks

-- A handful of coriander leaves
+- A handful of fresh cilantro (coriander) leaves

-- 1 tablespoon black or white toasted sesame seeds
+- 1 tablespoon toasted black or white sesame seeds

 Instructions